stineb/geco_website/content/joinus/gpp_iav/index.md

 ## Requirements

 - Interest in large data analysis.
-- Familiarity with methods taught in (Applied Geodata Science)[https://geco-bern.github.io/agds_book/], Chapters 1-8.
+- Familiarity with methods taught in [Applied Geodata Science](https://geco-bern.github.io/agds_book/), Chapters 1-8.
 If this course has not been followed, the student will start the thesis with a self-study of respective contents.

 ## Literature